codeBodger/CISC-108-Final-Project/README.md

       in the settings menu
 - [ ] Note, the settings menu will be controlled using the number or arrow keys and the return key
+- [ ] Fix the order of the scale types in World

 ***
 ### My Info